How to Decide Whether to Do a Fall Burndown Application

 2. Weed Seed Bank Reduction

-Weeds left uncontrolled during the fall contribute to the weed seed bank in the soil.
-The weed seed bank refers to accumulated seeds left in the ground from previous weed generations.
-Reducing this prevents many weeds from reaching the reproductive stage.
+Weeds left uncontrolled during the fall contribute to the weed seed bank in the soil, or the accumulated seeds left in the ground from previous weed generations.
+Reducing this seed bank prevents many weeds from reaching the reproductive stage.

 Fall burndown positively impacts soil health and crop residue breakdown.
-When herbicides are applied, they facilitate the rapid decomposition of crop residues from the previous harvest to allow organic matter to break down and release nutrients back into the soil.
+Herbicides facilitate the rapid decomposition of crop residues from the previous harvest to allow organic matter to break down and release nutrients back into the soil.
 This enhances soil fertility and promotes optimal growing conditions.

 Employing best practices during fall burndown ensures effective weed management and maximizes crop performance.
 To develop a successful fall burndown strategy, be sure to consider: